Step 2: Installing JCE Policy File for AES-256 Encryption

 - Restart the Kerberos KDC and the kadmin server so the changes take effect.

-The passwords of relevant principals, such as Ticket Granting Ticket principal (krbtgt/REALM@REALM), may need to change.
+The keys of relevant principals, such as Ticket Granting Ticket principal (krbtgt/REALM@REALM), might need to change.

 To verify the type of encryption used in your cluster: